Bismuth oxychloride

 Bismuth oxychloride is an inorganic compound of bismuth with the formula BiOCl.
 It is a lustrous white solid used since antiquity, notably in ancient Egypt.
 Light wave interference from its plate-like structure gives a pearly iridescent light reflectivity similar to nacre.
-It is also known as pearl white.
+Previously, until the last decade of the twentieth century, bismuth oxochloride was known as bismuthyl chloride.
+It is also known as pigment pearl white.

 Structure

+The crystal structure has a tetragonal symmetry and can be thought of as consisting of layers of Cl−, Bi(3+) and O(2−) ions, in the order Cl-Bi-O-Bi-Cl-Cl-Bi-O-Bi-Cl.
+This layered, graphite-like structure results in a relatively low hardness of bismoclite (Mohs 2–2.5) and most other oxohalide minerals.

 The structure of bismuth oxychloride can be thought of as consisting of layers of Cl-, Bi(3+) and O(2-) ions (in the image Bi = grey, O = red, Cl = green).
 These ions are ordered as Cl–Bi–O–Bi–Cl–Cl–Bi–O–Bi–Cl, i.e., with alternating anions (Cl-, O(2-)) and cations (Bi(3+)).
 The layered structure gives rise to the pearlescent properties of this material.

 Focusing on the coordination environment of the individual ions, the bismuth centers adopt a distorted square antiprismatic coordination geometry.
 The Bi atom is coordinated to four Cl atoms, forming one of the square faces, each at a distance of 3.06 Å from Bi, and four O atoms forming the other square face, each at a distance of 2.32 Å from Bi.
 The O atoms are tetrahedrally coordinated by four Bi atoms.